-A new initiative from Dublin City Council (DCC) and delivery firm UPS is aiming to reduce the number of vehicles on the city’s roads.
+An initiative from Dublin City Council (DCC) and delivery firm UPS is currently reducing the number of vehicles on the city’s roads.
 It uses what UPS call an “Eco Hub” container on Wolfe Tone Street.
 The Eco Hub acts as a small distribution hub from which deliveries can be made by bike or on foot.

 “It came about when we were approached by UPS, who had piloted the same project in London, Paris and Hamburg,” explains Colm Ennis, Senior Executive Engineer with DCC.
 “We are developing a strategy for city centre goods deliveries and are trying to reduce congestion in Dublin, so we saw the benefits immediately.”

 So far, four UPS vehicles have been taken off the streets every day.
 But this figure is set to rise.
 “There are environmental benefits in reducing noise and air pollution, but reducing traffic from delivery trucks also make the streets safer and easier and more pleasant to walk in.
 There’s also an economic benefit of making deliveries easier and more efficient.”

 Our overall strategy for transport in the city is to prioritise pedestrians, followed by cycling and public transport

 Nearly half a million commuters, visitors and residents travel within the city centre every day, and this is forecast to grow by 2023, so it’s vital that congestion is tackled.
 While larger items will still have to rely on vans and trucks, much of the commercial traffic in the city is from small vans and light goods vehicles, so this model could potentially be scaled out to more delivery firms in a carefully managed way.